Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/Invoke-AzOracleDatabaseActionDbNode.md

 ```

 Start a VM in a Cloud VM Cluster resource.
-For more information, execute `Get-Help Invoke-AzOracleDatabaseActionDbNode`
+For more information, execute `Get-Help Invoke-AzOracleDatabaseActionDbNode`.